Luke-Kr/Scientific-Computing-Set-1/README.md

     show_diffusion.py will generated several heatmaps of different timesteps.

 Question 1.4 "The Jacobi Iteration":
-    jacobi.py will perform the jacobi iteration to solve the same diffusion as 1.2.
+    jacobi.py will perform the jacobi iteration to solve the 2D Laplace Equation.

 Question 1.5 "The Gauss-Seidel Iteration:
-    gauss_seidel.py will perform the gaus-seidel iteration to solve the same diffusion as 1.2.
+    gauss_seidel.py will perform the gaus-seidel iteration to solve the 2D Laplace Equation.

 Question 1.6 "Successive Over Relaxation"
-   SOR.py will perform the gaus-seidel iteration to solve the same diffusion as 1.2, in which objects can be placed either as sinks or isolated objects using a mask. convergence_measure.py makes use of jacobi.py, gauss_seidel.py and SOR.py to measure and plot rates of convergence for the different algorithms. optimal_omega.py generates a heatmap of SOR that can be used to find the optimal omega value for this problem.
+   SOR.py will perform the gauss-seidel iteration to solve the 2D Laplace Equation.
+Objects can be placed in the domain either as sinks or isolated objects using a mask. convergence_measure.py makes use of jacobi.py, gauss_seidel.py and SOR.py to measure and plot rates of convergence for the different algorithms. optimal_omega.py generates a heatmap of SOR that can be used to find the optimal omega value for this problem.